wuziniu/IconqSched/readme.md

 In this work we use the IMDB dataset (scaled to 100GB) and the queries used in BRAD paper: https://github.com/mitdbg/brad.
 We also used the Cloud Analytic Benchmark based on TPC-H: https://github.com/alexandervanrenen/cab.

-A subset of these queries can be found in workloads/postgres/{workload_name}_queries.sql and workloads/redshift/ We also included the parsed query plans for these queries ({workload_name}_parsed_query_plans.json).
+A subset of these queries can be found in workloads/postgres/{workload_name}_queries.sql and workloads/redshift/ We also included the parsed query plans for these queries (e.g., {workload_name}_parsed_query_plans.json).

 Example workload traces are provided in workloads/postgres/{snowset or tpc_sf}_query_trace.csv For BRAD workload, you can replay other traces using workloads/workload_tools (you can execute python3 run.py --minic_snowset_workload).
 For CAB workload, you can modify cab/benchmark-gen to generate different traces.

-The script parser/parse_plan.py invokes the Postgres/Redshift "EXPLAIN" function and parses the outputs, you can execute python3 run.py --parse_explain.
+The script parser/parse_plan.py invokes the Postgres/Redshift "EXPLAIN" function and parses the outputs, you can execute python3 run.py --parse_explain with appropriate arguments

 utils/load_database.py provides instructions on loading the tpc/imdb data into your Postgres/Redshift clusters.